spglib/moyo/README.md

 -  Find symmetry operations of a given crystal structure, identify its crystallographic group, and symmetrize the given crystal structure
 - Well-defined tolerance for finding symmetry operations
 - No dependency on existing symmetry-finder packages
-- Simplify crystal symmetry algorithm by extensively exploit the group structures of crystallographic groups
+- Simplify crystal symmetry algorithm by extensively exploiting the group structures of crystallographic groups

 ## Non-goals
 - Crystallographic groups in other than three dimensions